Gas safety when you rent your home

 what you’ve done to get your landlord to do the checks

-To find your landlord's details, search the Scottish Landlord Register.
+To find your landlord's details, check your tenancy agreement or search the Scottish Landlord Register.

 If your landlord will not do repairs or provide a carbon monoxide detector